Nikon D500 Review

 Along with the D5, the Nikon D500 too gains a touchscreen.
 The bright 3.2” (diagonal) screen has a resolution of 2359 k dots and a viewing angle of 170˚.

 The D500 is powered by Nikon’s EN-EL15 battery.
-Nikon has maintained a healthy consistency across a number of professional cameras including the FX-format D750, the D810 and the very popular DX format cameras the D7200 and the D7100 in terms of power.
+Nikon has maintained a healthy consistency across some professional cameras including the FX-format D750, the D810 and the very popular DX format cameras the D7200 and the D7100 regarding power.

 If you are upgrading from either of the two DX format cameras or have either of the two full-frame cameras having the same battery is a convenience factor.